appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server side searching / filtering

 Tables come with client side searching and filtering out of the box.
-This is useful for reducing the amount of unnecessary extra results received from queries: rather than requesting a lot of data from the server and then filtering it on the client, this method passes search and filter terms to the server, so that it only needs to data that's relevant.
+This is useful for reducing the amount of unnecessary extra results received from queries: rather than requesting a lot of data from the server and then filtering it on the client, this method passes search and filter terms to the server, so that it only needs to fetch data that's relevant.
 This can significantly improve performance and user experience when working with large data sets.

-To perform these operations, you should to update your widgets and API / queries to handle search and filter terms:
+To perform these operations, update your widgets and API / queries to handle search and filter terms:

 ### Searching